The NIH Almanac

 Laboratory of Retinal Cell and Molecular Biology

 The Laboratory of Retinal Cell and Molecular Biology plans, conducts, and directs basic research in normal and abnormal functioning of the retina, other ocular tissues, and in retinal diseases, particularly those of a genetic nature.
-Visual process mechanisms are emphasized as well as the function of neural, glial, and pigment epithelial cells.
+Biochemical and molecular understanding of complex ocular pathologies, such as in age-related macular degeneration and glaucoma, is a major focus as is the discovery and application of possible therapies.
+Mechanisms of visual processes are emphasized as well as elucidating the complex functions of neuronal, glial, and pigment epithelial cells.

 Laboratory of Sensorimotor Research